thehaitianmufasa/12thhaus-v2/VERCEL_DEPLOYMENT_GUIDE.md

 ---

-🎯 **Ready for Production**: Your 12thhaus spiritual marketplace is deployment-ready!
+🎯 **Ready for Production**: Your 12thhaus spiritual marketplace is deployment-ready!# Deployment trigger - Vercel token configured